 It was a day of fun, laughs and friendships.
 I can imagine that many of us that attended had the GH theme tune spinning round and round in our heads and even humming it whilst leaving the iconic studios.
 We look forward with excitement to the Grange Hill 50th.

-Enjoyed the blog?
-Grange Hill is featured in the new hardback book, Section N Underpass – a nostalgic collection of blogs featuring a fun look back at British advertising, leisure and entertainment from the yester-years.
-Release date November 2018.
+Grange Hill is featured in the new hardback book, Section N Underpass – a nostalgic collection of blogs featuring a fun look back at British advertising, leisure and entertainment from the 70s and 80s.
+Out now!
+Read all about it and order your copy here: Enter the Underpass

 WHILST growing up during the yester-years, board games were a popular form of entertainment – games like Snakes and Ladders, Monopoly, Game of Life and Scrabble ruled and there was no sign of the Playstation and Xbox.
 It was normal to have a board game on the living room carpet with players rolling a dice, shifting their piece around the board whilst kneeling or sitting with legs crossed.